fosshostorg/fosshost.org/src/posts/advisory-committee-board.md

 Kubilay Kocak
 Kubilay Kocak is responsible for community engagement, project branding, culture and advocacy at The FreeBSD Project.
 In addition, Kubilay is responsible for several official FreeBSD Twitter channels, including @FreeBSDHelp @FreeBSDJobs @FreeBSDLove @VuXM The FreeBSD Bugmeisters Team, responsible for ensuring that the problem report software is in working order.

-Further information regarding the Fosshost ACB can be found on our Team Overview.
+Further information regarding the Fosshost ACB can be found on our [Team Overview](https://docs.fosshost.org/en/home/team)

 ## On behalf of the board of Directors at Fosshost, may I take this opportunity to express my sincere gratitude to those who have joined the Fosshost ACB as part of our ongoing commitment to complete transparency.